sebug/indexed-messages/README.md

 One interesting problem that came up here was the fact that you can't serialize the error response when the insertion failed.

+# Push Notifications
+Well server side they're gonna be a pain for Safari ( https://developer.apple.com/library/archive/documentation/NetworkingInternet/Conceptual/NotificationProgrammingGuideForWebsites/PushNotifications/PushNotifications.html#//apple_ref/doc/uid/TP40013225-CH3-SW1 ).
+Plus, seems like you can't really execute JS after the notification is received (only when the web page is opened).